All Episodes

 She looks worried to me.

-She didn't scream on two on Tuesday night, and he's a good one.
+She didn't scream on Tuesday night.

 I mean, I thought he was very low energy.